-UPDATE 3-Sterling steadies as Brexit rally fizzles on fears deal could face parliamentary hurdle
+UPDATE 4-Sterling steadies as Brexit rally fizzles in face of weekend's parliamentary hurdle

 * Deal still needs parliamentary approval, doubts linger

-* Domestic stocks come off highs, UK yields fall (Adds new comment and context, updates prices)
+* Domestic stocks come off highs, UK yields fall (Updates with new headline, no change to text)

 By Olga Cotaga and Thyagaraju Adinarayan